flass/bioinfo-training-material/prepare_refdb_for_prokka.md

 Looks like to me that the 98% protein id dereplication achieves a good size reduction

-So you could use this a the file to pass on to Prokka via the `--proteins` option
+So you could use `STREPSUIS098_rep_seq.fasta` as the file to pass on to Prokka via the `--proteins` option

 From there you sort of have a pipeline for preparation of a Prokka run!